rubensa/springframework/spring-projects/integration-repo/readme.txt

 This is the spring-projects integration repository.
-This is where locally built spring-project artifacts are are published.
+This is where locally built spring-project artifacts are published.

 Within any spring-project ivy.xml you may mark a dependency on another spring-project with rev "latest.integration".
 If that